nhsconnect/gpconnect/pages/accessrecord_rest/accessrecord_rest.md

 ### Purpose ###

-This capability delivers the ability to access structured primary care record data for a given patient in order to provide new interoperability opportunities between primary care and other sectors.
-Access to the structured and coded record will allow much tighter interoperability than the basic HTML Views described above.
+This capability pack delivers the ability to access structured primary care record data for a given patient in order to provide new interoperability opportunities between primary care and other sectors.
+Access to the structured and coded record will allow much tighter interoperability than the basic HTML views described above.

 ### Use Cases ###

-- A health professional is able to view and import allergies into their local patient record system.
+- A health professional is able to view and import allergies into their local patient record system
-- Information is rendered natively in a system rather than embedded in a HTML view to provide a more seamless experience, e.g. mobile device.
+- Information is rendered natively in a system rather than embedded in an HTML view to provide a more seamless experience (for example, a mobile device)
-- Information offered in a structured and coded form by the API for the purposes of reconciling medications, problems and allergies e.g. as part of an inpatient spell.
+- Information offered in a structured and coded form by the API for the purposes of reconciling medications, problems and allergies (for example, as part of an inpatient spell)

 ### Domain Message Specification ###

-Please refer to the Domain Message Specification (DMS) bundle for details of the FHIR profiles utilised:
+Please refer to the Domain Message Specification (DMS) bundle for details of the FHIR profiles used:

 {% include dms.html link="http://data.developer.nhs.uk/fhir/candidaterelease-240117-getrecordstructured" content="Get Care Record Structured." %}